L.A. Guns: Reformation and mainstream success (1985–1992)

-Later, in 1986, Guns reformed LA Guns with Mick Cripps, Paul Black, Nickey Alexander and Robert Stoddard, former The Dogs D'Amour singer, briefly became guitarist for the group, co-writing the song "Nothing to Lose" that appeared on L.A.
-Guns debut album.
+Later, in 1986, Guns reformed L.A.
+Guns with Mick Cripps, Paul Black, Nickey Alexander and Robert Stoddard, former The Dogs D'Amour singer, briefly became guitarist for the group, co-writing the song "Nothing to Lose" that appeared on L.A.
+Guns' debut album.
 Initially, the group were to be called Faster Pussycat (later the name of another band; several of that band's members over the years were also in L.A.
 Guns) but soon re-adopted the L.A.
 Guns moniker.
 After writing material and playing shows, the group signed with PolyGram.
 Black was soon replaced by former Girl singer Phil Lewis while Kelly Nickels (formerly of Faster Pussycat) was added to the lineup.

 They recorded their debut album, titled L.A.
 Guns, with producer Jim Faraci.
 The album featured six songs co-written by former singer Paul Black ("No Mercy", "Sex Action", "One More Reason", "Nothing to Lose", "Bitch is Back" and "One Way Ticket") while, after album completion, drummer Alexander was replaced by former W.A.S.P. drummer Steve Riley (with Riley credited as L.A.
 Guns' drummer on the album's liner notes and Alexander only given drum credits).
 The album was released in 1988, through PolyGram/Vertigo Records, peaking at number 50 on the Billboard 200.
 After briefly touring in support of the album, the group returned to the studio to record their new album with producers Duane Baron, John Purdell and Tom Werman.
 Although the group (Lewis, Guns, Cripps, Nickels and Riley) wrote the album's material, "Never Enough" featured additional contributions from Paul Black, Gregg Tripp and Phil Roy.
 Robin Zander and Rick Nielsen, both of Cheap Trick, also make an appearance on the album.

 Released in 1989, L.A.
-Guns new album, titled Cocked & Loaded, peaked at number 38 on the Billboard 200 while the single "The Ballad of Jayne" peaked at number 25 and 33 on the Mainstream Rock Chart and the Billboard Hot 100 respectively.
+Guns' new album, titled Cocked & Loaded, peaked at number 38 on the Billboard 200 while the single "The Ballad of Jayne" peaked at number 25 and 33 on the Mainstream Rock Chart and the Billboard Hot 100 respectively.
 The album went on to become RIAA certified Gold and eventually Platinum.
 They released their third album, titled Hollywood Vampires, in 1991 which peaked at number 42 on the Billboard 200.
 The singles "Kiss My Love Goodbye" and "It's Over Now" would peak at number 16 and 25 on the Mainstream Rock Chart respectively while It's Over Now" also peaked at number 62 on the Billboard Hot 100.
 Drummer Riley was fired from L.A.
 Guns in 1992 following the group's tour of Europe with Skid Row for allegedly assaulting Lewis.